Show the code

 It is worth emphasizing how the algorithm changed: the direction of steepest descent (the negative of the gradient) is premultiplied by some (scaling) matrix.
 We will see in a few moments that another method – Newton’s method – has a perfectly identical structure.

-The problem to be solved is that of finding x for which a given function g() vanishes.
+The problem to be solved is that of finding x\in\mathbb R for which a given function g() vanishes.
 In other words, we solve the following equation g(x) = 0.

-The above state scalar version has also its vector extension \mathbf g(\bm x) = \mathbf 0, in which \bm x stands for an n-tuple of variables and \mathbf g() actually stands for an n-tuple of functions.
+The above state scalar version has also its vector extension \mathbf g(\bm x) = \mathbf 0, in which \bm x stands for an n-tuple of variables, that is, \bm x\in \mathbb R^n, and \mathbf g() denotes an n-tuple of functions.
 Even more general version allows for different number of variables and equations.

 The problem of minimizing this new function in the k-th iteration is then formulated, namely,